 Lying in bed, we tell each other the stories of being apart.
 With Swamp Boy gone, Jack revels in the security of our relationship.
 He’s rightfully proud that he fought for me and won.
 Over several nights of pillow talk, he relates how monastic life made him more sure of himself.
 My poor, shy understudy has come out of his cocoon, fully blossomed.

 He only played a peripheral part in Scorsese’s Jace Tribute film.
 It was problematic that I was incarcerated and unable to do publicity at its premiere in France.
 He did lots of interviews about me.
-When asked specifics about our sex lives, he invoked the ‘no kiss and tell’ rule.
+When asked specifics in our sex lives, he invoked the ‘no kiss and tell’ rule.
 Martin was unable to get a distribution deal.
 All the business meetings bored Jack.
 When the Cannes screening was over, he went immediately to Nice, arriving for sound check with Pink Floyd.
 David Gilmore and Jack jammed on Floyd riffs and leads, hitting it off instantly.
 Sid Barrett was in attendance, although no longer in the band.
 When Gilmore and Jack jammed, Sid joined in, singing gibberish lyrics plus making funny noises.
 Jack showed them our Monkey Song.
 All three jumped around the stage during sound check.
 Even though the band members were all in their twenties, Jack felt fully comfortable playing with them.
 With him and Gilmore trading leads and doing riffs from different Floyd songs, it really got Barrett going.
 When they went on stage, Jack was introduced as an additional guitarist and singer.
 Then Gilmore announced that Sid has joined them as a percussionist.
 The roar in the bull ring went on for at least a minute.

 “I never felt that rush before of everyone’s enthusiasm pouring down on me on stage.”